 The Merrell Siren Edge Q2 WP is a lightweight hiking shoe that trends towards the minimalist or "barefoot" design.
 This style might be adequate for light one or two-mile hikes on gentle terrain, but when it comes to more rugged trails and hiking with any weight on our backs, the lack of support and traction are evident.
 We didn't get much purchase on loose trails and found ourselves slipping a lot, and we didn't get good traction on bare rock either.
 Also, this shoe is not "waterproof", and our feet got soaked during our submersion tests.
-Unless you are specifically looking for an ultralight and unsupportive shoe, we'd skip the Siren Edge and go with Merrell's other popular hiking shoe option, the Moab 2 Ventilator.
-The Moab 2 is $10 less than the Siren and lightyears more comfortable and supportive, and it's also the recipient of our Best Buy Award.
+Unless you are specifically looking for an ultralight and unsupportive shoe, we'd skip the Siren Edge and go with Merrell's other popular hiking shoe option, the Moab 2 Waterproof.
+The Moab 2 is less expensive than the Siren and lightyears more comfortable and supportive, and it's also the recipient of our Best Buy Award.

 Merrell Siren Edge Q2 WP - Women's Review